gkapfham/www.gregorykapfhammer-old.com/research.md

 of papers.
 Moreover, papers like {% include _popovers/paper_reference.html cite="Kapfhammer2016" %} and {% include _popovers/paper_reference.html
 cite="McMinn2016" %} illustrate ways in which I have articulated a research agenda for the field of software engineering.
+Finally, I have written papers like {% include _popovers/paper_reference.html cite="Alsharif2018a" %} and {% include _popovers/paper_reference.html cite="Alsharif2018b" %} that explain how to replicate the research results that I publish.

 </li> <p>

 </ul>